 Get it early

 If you want to install Windows 10 Mobile on your existing phone, it’s very easy to do – just install the Windows Insider app on your device, sign in with your Microsoft Account, and when you run the app it will ask you what degree of pain excitement you’re prepared to tolerate enjoy.
 The Insiders Fast “ring” will give you the biggest thrill, but especially in early stages of the development cycle, might break things that worked previously.
-The Slow ring clip_image004will give you stuff that’s been run by the Fast people for a while, and is known to be in good shape.
+The Slow ring will give you stuff that’s been run by the Fast people for a while, and is known to be in good shape.
 You can switch between the rings, so if you choose to go Slow but never get any updates, you can always step up the pace a bit.
 There’s a new “Release Preview” ring now too,

 Read more about the Insider program here; get the app from here.